FAIMS/FAIMS2-Documentation/docs/Importing+Shape+files+into+Spatialite+Database.md

 ### Preface

-If the shape files were produced by exporting a module\'s data via the server, if may not be necessary to import them into a database.
-The exporter produces its shape file output using a module\'s spatialite database as input.
+If the shape files were produced by exporting a module's data via the server, if may not be necessary to import them into a database.
+The exporter produces its shape file output using a module's spatialite database as input.
 In that case, following these steps would merely put them back into spatialite format.
-Nonetheless, converting from a module\'s spatialite database, to shape files, then back again can be useful if you want each archent to have its own table.
+Nonetheless, converting from a module's spatialite database, to shape files, then back again can be useful if you want each archent to have its own table.

 ### Requirements